 Before the timber tightens and the slope becomes steeper as it falls off that way, head uphill towards a notch in the southern shoulder of Silent Mountain.
 As you pass through the notch, the route opens up into a wide, southwest-facing alpine bowl with incredible views of the Duncan and Beaver glaciers across the valley.
 The width of the bowl is made up of gentle, rolling terrain, bordered by a steeper wall on the southern extent that runs down below the notch.

 The headwall at the top of the bowl runs east-west and marks the near edge of Caribou Creek, which is legally closed to snowmobiling.
 At the bottom of the bowl the slope falls away into the Duncan River valley, where a fire some years ago left a nicely-gladed forest of standing dead timber.
 It is possible to ride the burn downhill for some distance—how far you should go will depend on your ability level.
 Take note that more than a couple of riders have gone farther than they should have, and their sleds didn’t make it back up!
 So proceed with caution, and turn around before getting yourself into trouble.

 Riders at Silent Pass may also continue north over the shoulder to one more micro-bowl before bumping into the Glacier National Park boundary—beyond which riding is not permitted.
 The micro-bowl features riding that is steeper and tighter, recommended only for the slightly more adventurous.
 If taking chances isn’t your thing, then your best bet is to instead spend some quality time in the wide open bowl below Silent Mountain, soaking in the sun and the stunning scenery that can be found here, deep in the Purcell Mountains.

-See our Ride Guidebook for a full description of Silent Pass and all other ride zones in the Golden area.
+See our Ride Guidebook for a full description of Silent Pass and all other ride zones in Golden and the Columbia Valley.